PaloAltoNetworks/Splunk-Apps/demo/README.md

 ## License

-You can run the demo unlicnesed or with a license.
+You can run the demo unlicensed or with a license.

 **Unlicensed**